Lending on Trust Deed Investments

-Once the loan application is completed our loan officer reviews the goals of the investor and his liquidity position.
-Our goal is to ensure that the real estate investor has enough cash and credit to include some of his own funds in the transaction as well as have the liquidity to make payments as promised.
+Once the loan application is completed, our loan officer reviews the investor's goals and liquidity position.
+Our goal is to ensure that the real estate investor has enough cash and credit to include some of his funds in the transaction and has the liquidity to make payments as promised.
 If we feel that the investor is a risk, is too inexperienced with no plan, or does not have enough cash or credit to fully protect our private money investor, we will turn down the deal until our concerns are addressed and remedied.
-If the real estate investor has the experience, the liquidity capability, and a solid deal, only then will Level 4 Funding move forward to the next steps.
+If the real estate investor has the experience, the liquidity capability, and a solid value, only then will Level 4 Funding move forward to the next steps.

 The appraisal of our in-house loan officer, using current MLS data, completes a competitive market analysis.
-If the loan amount is greater than $500,000 or if we cannot reasonably obtain value, we order an appraisal.
-The borrower pays for an independent appraisal of the property.
+If the loan amount is more significant than $500,000 or we cannot reasonably obtain value, we order an appraisal.
+The borrower pays for an independent assessment of the property.

 Presentation to Trust Deed Investor With a solid deal and a professional appraisal in hand, the loan officer contacts a potential Trust Deed Investor.
-The appraisal and the property details are sent to the potential Trust Deed Investor for review.
-The Trust Deed Investor starts due diligence and either accepts or rejects the investment.
+The assessment and the property details are sent to the likely Trust Deed Investor for review.
+The Trust Deed Investor starts due diligence and accepts or rejects the investment.

 Notice that the potential Trust Deed Investor is not notified until this point.
 We screen hundreds of loan applications and transactions every year.
-We only present those that clear all the hurdles we have set forth to make sure we are offering the highest quality investments possible.
+We only present those that clear all the hurdles we have set forth to ensure we offer the highest quality investments possible.

-How do the Lender (you) get paid?
-The borrower(s) makes the monthly payment to Evergreen Loan Servicing, who will process the payment and send the payment directly to your bank via a ACH Wire Transfer “Direct Deposit”.
+How does the Lender (you) get paid?
+The borrower(s) makes the monthly payment to Evergreen Loan Servicing, who will process the payment and send the payment directly to your bank via an ACH Wire Transfer “Direct Deposit”.

 How fast do you get paid?
-If the borrower(s) pays on time your payment should be in your bank account within 3 days.
+If the borrower(s) pays on time, your payment should be in your bank account within three days.

 Are there any deductions to the payment?
 No, you receive all of the payments directly to your bank.

 Can the Lender use another Loan Service?
-No, not on the setup, but after setup you can change the service.
-If you want to move your loan to another servicer you can.
+No, not on the setup, but you can change the service after setup.
+If you want to move your loan to another servicer, you can.
 The cost associated with the transfer is your responsibility.